ksator/machine_learning_with_HealthBot/README.md

     - to describe machine learning usage with Healthbot
 - The file [3sigma.xlsx](3sigma.xlsx).
 It computes the three-sigma rule
 - The file [kmeans.xlsx](kmeans.xlsx).
 It computes one iteration of k-means with k=2
-- Automatiom content to configure HealthBot:
+- Automation content to configure HealthBot:
   - Healthbot will use openconfig to collect data from Junos devices
   - Healthbot will store the data collected in its database
   - Healthbot will use machine learning algorithms to detect anomaly